banzai-cicd/banzai/README.md

 ```

 ## Coverity
-Coverity functionality requires the Coverity ~2.0.0 Plugin to be installed on the host Jenkins https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/623018/Synopsys+Coverity+for+Jenkins#SynopsysCoverityforJenkins-Version2.0.0
+Coverity functionality requires the Coverity ~2.0.0 Plugin to be installed on the host Jenkins https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/623018/Synopsys+Coverity+for+Jenkins#SynopsysCoverityforJenkins-Version2.0.0.
+Also, if your Jenkins has a proxy configured it MUST support the `https` protocol for Coverity to work.

 ## Custom Stages
 The `stages` property of the BanzaiCfg allows you to override the order of existing Banzai Stages as well as provide custom Stages of your own.